Pinaki82/Tulu-C-IDE/CCLS_GEN/ardu_cli/MyFirstSketch/README.md

 -I/home/YOUR_USERNAME/.arduino15/packages/arduino/hardware/avr/1.8.5/firmwares/wifishield/wifi_dnld/src/CONFIG
 ```

-This file contains some compilation flags required by 'clangd', Clang's Language Server backend, also the directories containing Arduino and AVR-GCC's header files.
+This file contains some compilation flags required by '[clangd](https://clangd.llvm.org/)', Clang's Language Server backend, also the list of directories containing Arduino and [AVR-GCC](https://gcc.gnu.org/wiki/avr-gcc)'s header files.

 And the same goes for `compile_flags.txt`.
-Here you'll have one instance of it.
+Here you have one instance of it.

 ```
 -Wall